On time-consistent equilibrium stopping under aggregation of diverse discount rates: Sufficient Conditions on the Existence of Optimal Equilibrium

 Let us consider the real option valuation and capital budgeting decision by the government who needs to reconcile the intergenerational disagreement on the discount rate.
 In particular, we shall consider the decision making by the government on the cessation of investment in a project such as an R\&D project.
 By adopting the financial option valuation techniques, we encounter an infinite horizon optimal stopping problem with the aggregation of diverse discount rates that

-with the payoff function $g(x)=(K-x)^+$ for some $K>0$.
-The function $F_\rho(r)$ describes the distribution of diverse discount rates from its citizens and the aggregation attitude function $\phi(x)$ captures the government's favour towards the older or younger generation.
+with the Put payoff function $g(x)=(K-x)^+$ for some $K>0$.
+For technical convenience, we shall only focus on the Put payoff function in the present paper, and will leave the general case for future investigation.
+The above { $F_\rho(r)$ is the distribution function of the discounting rate $\rho$ with support $[0, \infty)$ that} describes the distribution of diverse discount rates from the group members, and the attitude function $\phi(x)$ captures the central planner's weight towards different time preference. { Throughout the paper, when we refer to \textit{increasing} (resp. \textit{decreasing}) we mean \textit{non-decreasing} (resp. \textit{non-increasing}).}

-Our goal in this section is to examine some sufficient conditions on the underlying one dimensional diffusion process and the aggregation attitude function $\phi(x)$ such that the smallest time-consistent equilibrium is the optimal equilibrium for our time inconsistent stopping problem \eqref{stopping-pb} when all equilibrium stopping policies fit the type of one-barrier stopping region.
-For technical convenience, we shall only focus on the underlying project process modeled by a non-negative one dimensional diffusion process $X_t\geq 0$ a.s. for $t\geq 0$.
+Our goal in this section is to examine some sufficient conditions on the underlying one dimensional diffusion process and the attitude function $\phi(x)$ such that the smallest time-consistent equilibrium is the optimal equilibrium for our time inconsistent stopping problem \eqref{stopping-pb} when all equilibrium stopping policies fit the type of one-barrier stopping region.
+We shall only focus on the underlying project process modeled by a non-negative one dimensional diffusion process $X_t\geq 0$ a.s. for $t\geq 0$.
+More precisely, it satisfies the stochastic differential equation:

-Let us first impose the following conditions on the underlying state process in the model: